-We strongly supported the original version of HB 2359, which aimed to establish a robust Digital Equity Grant Program.
-However, the recent amendment making 'broadband infrastructure deployment' ineligible for grant funding weakens the bill's intent and its potential impact on disaster preparedness.
-Our preferred outcome would be to revert to the original language to ensure the program can support vital community-driven solutions.
+Office with amendments., which aims to establish a robust Digital Equity Grant Program.
+However, the amendments made in HD2 and SD1, making 'broadband infrastructure deployment' ineligible and subsequently removing "wireless community networks" for grant funding weakens the bill's intent and its potential impact on disaster preparedness.
+Our preferred outcome would be to revert to the original version of HB 2359 to ensure the grant program can support vital community-driven solutions.